 - More lactic acid produced faster

-- Stable lacto-fermentation process
+- Stable fermentation process

 - The product can be consumed faster

-- Higher levels of beneficial bacteria present
+- Higher levels of beneficial bacteria

-- Fewer problems with mold and bad bacteria
+- Fewer problems with mold, bad bacteria

-- Using a starter culture makes fermentation easier
+- Makes fermentation easier

 In addition to the desirable bacteria, there are a range of undesirable micro-organisms present on cabbage and other vegetables which can interfere with the fermentation if allowed to multiply unchecked.